 Mushrooms: Vitamin D

 I wasn’t so sure about this recipe at first.
 That’s a lot of “stuff” to put in one soup, but it ended up being really good!
 Of course, the boys didn’t really care for it much, so we had a lot of leftovers.
-Luckily, it also worked well as a leftover food as well.
+Luckily, it also reheats well.

 When you read through the recipe, don’t be turned off by the amount of garlic in it.
-When I first saw 10 cloves I thought it must be a mistake, but since it was my first time making it, I followed the instructions.
+When I first saw 10 cloves I thought it must be a mistake.
+But since it was my first time making it, I followed the instructions.
+I have since changed a few other things, but the garlic has been the same.
 There are so many other flavors in the soup, that you have to have that amount of garlic to even get much of a taste.
 And since garlic is so good for the immune system, you want a lot of it in there.

-Start by getting all your ingredients prepped, chopping the vegetables, etc. Everything gets added in pretty quickly, so it helps to have it all ready to go before you start.
+Start by getting all your ingredients prepped, chopping the vegetables, etc. Everything gets added in pretty quickly.
+It helps to have it all ready to go before you start.
 Chop up the onion, carrots, and celery.
 Mince the garlic.
 Slice the mushrooms.
 And chop the kale up into smaller pieces.

 In a large stockpot, heat the oil over medium heat.
 Add the onion, carrots, and celery and cook for a few minutes until they soften slightly.

 Then add the mushrooms and garlic, stirring often, for another few minutes.
 Tyler loves that we are starting to let him help at the stovetop.
-He got to help add the mushrooms to the soup, and commented about how they are “silly feeling on my fingers”.
+He got to help add the mushrooms to the soup,.
+Tyler commented about how they are “silly feeling on my fingers”.

 Stir in the broth, thyme, bay leaves, and chickpeas, bringing it all to a slow simmer.